Alloy Artifacts

 Fig. 4 shows an ad for J.M.
 King Button's pliers, as published on page 250 of the March 4, 1909 issue of The Iron Age.

-This advertisement is actually the last published reference to J.M.
-King & Company that we've been able to find so far.
+This is the last advertisement for J.M.
+King & Company that we've been able to find.

 Note that the illustration includes a "Button Pliers" marking, indicating that the later production of the pliers probably included this marking.